transparent-marketplace

 Staff Nurse

-• Nurses looking for permanent positions can use Vivian to search jobs across the country and talk directly with recruiters and hiring managers.
+• Nurses looking for permanent positions can use Vivian to search for staff jobs across the country and talk directly with recruiters and hiring managers.

-• After finding an position, nurses must interview with hiring manager and possibly a panel of peers.
+• After finding a position, staff nurses must interview with the hiring manager and possibly a panel of peers.

-• Before the start date, the nurse will complete pre-employment screening at the facility employee health and security locations.
+• Before the start date, the nurse completes their pre-employment screening at the facility’s employee health and security locations.

-• When all pre-employment requirements are fulfilled, there will be a formal facility and hospital orientation for the nurse.
+• When all pre-employment requirements are fulfilled, there’s a formal facility and hospital orientation for the nurse.

 Travel Nurse

-• The best way to view thousands of positions is to use Vivian to search jobs with hundreds of agencies and start chats with recruiters to get submitted to top paying positions.
+• Nurses can view thousands of positions when they use Vivian to search for travel jobs from hundreds of agencies and start chats with recruiters to get submitted to top-paying positions.

-• After the agency submits your application with the hospitals, the travel nurse will usually have a telephone interview with someone at the hospital (not always the unit manager).
+• After the agency submits your application to the hospital, the travel nurse usually has a nursing interview over the telephone with someone at the hospital (not always the unit manager).

-• The agency will require that the travel nurses signs a contract outlining the specifics of the job after the nurse has been hired.
+• The agency requires that travel nurses sign a contract outlining the specifics of the job after being hired.

-• After the contract is signed (electronically), you will complete pre-employment screening at a lab/clinic near your current location.
+• After signing the contract (electronically), you complete your pre-employment screening at a lab/clinic near your current location.

 Staff Nurse